ArduPilot/ardupilot_wiki/common/source/docs/common-vio-tracking-camera.rst

 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` = 2 (MAVLink2).
 Note this assumes the RPI4 is connected to AutoPilot "Telem2" port.
 - :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` = 921 (921600 baud)
+- Optionally set :ref:`SERIAL2_OPTIONS <SERIAL2_OPTIONS>` = 1024 (Don't forward mavlink to/from) to block the RPI4/T265 mavlink messages from reaaching the ground station

 For ArduPilot-4.0 (and earlier):